oliver-coates/OakAsh-ThornWiki/Oak Ash and Thorn Wiki/Oak Ash and Thorn Wiki/Geography, Geopolitics & History/Notable Institutions/Imperial Institute of Brittania.md

 The highest elements of the Institute’s decision making comes from the ‘Board of Nine’ governance council.
 The board consists of 9 positions:

-- The Chairman, the figurehead of the organization.
+- The Chairman, the figurehead of the organisation.
 - The Treasurer, representative for finances and the budget.
 - The Chief Inquisitor, the permanent voice of the Inquisition.
 - A representative and vice representative given each research Institute